AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/config/intro.md

-== Simulation Campaign "3test"
+== Simulation Campaigns "1&2"

 Basic L4S implementation (BE queues only – single AP & single station, with & without OBSS interference)

-Purpose: explore L4S implementation with EDCA updates
+Purpose: explore L4S implementation with a limited number of conditions

 Campaign Definition:  All 270 combinations of the following simulation variables: